bensadeh/circumflex/README.md

 To change the settings, you can either:

-1. create an example config in `~/.config/circumflex/config.env`, or
+1. create a config file in `~/.config/circumflex/config.env`, or
 2. set environment variables in your shell

 #### Changing settings through `config.env`